We all know the feeling – you sit down ready and raring to go on a project or some creative work. You’re feeling excited and motivated to get going.

 The logic is that you have to take control of your day and set boundaries.
 The problem is that this is just not really practical for most of us freelancers on the frontline.
 If a client has a problem, it’s often time-sensitive and you need to react fast.

 I do a lot of design work and sometimes you just need to react straight away.
-Maybe there’s an issue with a file about to be printed – with thousands of pounds on the line if the mistake is not corrected before the deadline.
+Maybe there’s an issue with a printing file – with thousands of pounds on the line if the mistake is not corrected before the deadline.

 Equally, another problem with shutting down your inbox for the day is when it comes to enquiries.
 Research shows that if you’re quick to respond to an enquiry, and you’re able to quote before other freelancers have replied, you’re far, far more likely to get the job.

 If you wait until the end of the day, you’ll have given off a bad impression and will be much less likely to get the work.
-The client may already have approved another freelancer to get started on the work.
+The client may already have approved another freelancer to start the work.

-Of course, I’m not saying you should be a slave to your inbox and check it constantly – but clearly, the right balance needs to be found.
+Of course, I’m not saying you should be a slave to your inbox and check it constantly – but clearly, you need to find the right balance.

 Finding Your Inbox Balance